SSPasha/landing-page-01/README.md

-# landing-page-01
+# Landing-Page-01
-Creating my first landing page, using html and css only.

-I will use github to save all my projects built by my own.
+<i>I will use github to save all my projects built by my own. <br>
-I'm learning html&css and this is my 1st web-page/
+I'm learning html&css and this is my 1st web-page<i>